 Now, bind the PArray icon with the Path Follow space warp with the help of Bind to Space Warp tool.
 That’s it, you should have something like this:

 This technique is applicable to all the non-even driven particle elements.
 If you try the same trick with Particle flow, it might not work as it is an event driven particle system.
-However, you can use another way for PFlow continued from the next page.
+Let’s learn how to achieve the same effect with event-driven particle system.